bool(false)

 Setup Check-Up

-Before you even think about popping your Zoap seeds, get your grow space dialed in.
+Before you even think about popping your Zoap Strain, get your grow space dialed in.
 A well-prepped environment is the difference between average buds and top-shelf fire.

 Indoor growers should aim for a quality 3×3 or 4×4 grow tent, full-spectrum LED lighting, inline fan with carbon filter, and oscillating fans for airflow.
 For outdoor growers, choose a sunny, well-drained spot with at least 6 hours of direct sunlight daily.